firavoyage/blogging/river.md

 On ayugram, you could view deleted messages, like a spy. you could clear them. but you could not just hide them (in chat, without going to settings)! ... on bird, you save everything by default. but i use progressive disclosure.

 ---

+bird:

+can i hide messages from certain users, like rose, the human verification bot?

+---

+pronounce -> pronunciation.

+(like curious curiosity)

+---

+i did not receive 20 prds.

+---

+purchase openrouter tokens...

+"use crypto" is enabled by default?!

+---